So you’ve been tasked with creating a Statement of Work, or SoW.

 This statement explains why the project is being launched.
 The purpose statement should clarify the problem(s) to be solve and what you’ll achieve to successfully fulfill the project’s purpose.
 A well-defined objective statement looks like this:

 The purpose of this project is to design, build, test, and launch a more comprehensive order management system.
 It will enhance the organization’s ability to track and process orders from different channels.

 Scope of Work

 The scope is meant to explain the intent of the engagement, not to explain how the work will be done.
 This section also prevents “scope creep,” by serving as a reference when new tasks are introduced or requests are made.

-- An overview of the phases, tasks and activities of the project
+- An overview of the specific tasks and phases of the project

 - A description of the methodology to be used

 - A description of the physical location where work will be performed